Barn Chores Checklist: An Organized Approach to Barn Maintenance

 Control grass and weeds in paddocks to provide a healthy grazing area.
 Regular mowing and weed removal are essential.

-What should I include in my spring cleaning routine?
+3. What should I include in spring cleaning?

-Spring cleaning should include washing windows, decluttering storage areas, and overall prep.
-Also, it never hurts to wash buckets, brushes, and walls to round out a solid spring cleaning effort!
+Spring cleaning can include washing windows, decluttering storage areas, and cleaning buckets, brushes, and walls.

 Keep On Top of Those Barn Chores!